Crew Exploration Vehicle: Original designs

 The mission module would be added to the bottom of the CEV for a lunar mission, and would be able to hold extra consumables and provide extra space for a mission of lunar duration.
 It would also provide extra power and communications capabilities, and include a docking port for the Lunar Surface Access Module (LSAM).
 On the bottom of the lunar CEV stack would be the Propulsion or Trans-Earth Injection Module (TEIM) which would provide for return to the Earth from the Moon.
 It would probably incorporate (according to Aviation Week) 2 Pratt & Whitney RL-10 engines.
 Together, the RM/CM, MM, and TEIM made up the Lockheed Martin lunar stack.
 The original idea was to launch the CM, MM, and TEIM on three separate Evolved Expendable Launch Vehicles (EELVs), with one component in each launch.
 This vehicle would need additional modules to reach lunar orbit and to land on the Moon.
 However, this plan was to be altered according to the CFI (Call for Improvements), described below.

 Unlike the well-publicized Lockheed Martin CEV design, virtually no information was publicly available on the Boeing/Northrop Grumman CEV design.
 However, it is instructive to note that most publicly released Boeing designs for the canceled Orbital Space Plane (OSP) resembled the Apollo capsule.
 It was possible that the Boeing CEV is a capsule rather than a lifting body or plane design.

 Changes to original bids

 Sean O'Keefe's strategy would have seen the CEV development in two distinct phases.
 Phase I would have involved the design of the CEV and a demonstration by the potential contractors that they could safely and affordably develop the vehicle.
 Phase I would have run from bid submissions in 2005 to FAST (by Sept 2008) and down-select to one contractor.
-Phase II would have begun after FAST and involved final design and construction of the CEV.
+Phase II would have begun after FAST and would have involved the final design and construction of the CEV.
 However, this schedule was unacceptably slow to Mike Griffin, and the plan was changed such that NASA will issue a "Call for Improvements" (CFI) after the release of the ESAS for Lockheed Martin and Boeing to submit Phase II proposals.
-NASA chose Lockheed Martin's consortium as the winning consortium on August 31, 2006.
+NASA chose Lockheed Martin's consortium as the winning consortium on 31 August 2006.